tridi003/vs_code_setup/notebooks/VS Code for Data and AI Projects-20250317130102.md

 ### Interactive Jupyter

-*   **Interactive Python**: Search for `Jupyter Interactive Window` → Enable (When pressing shift + enter, send selection to Jupyter interactive window as opposed to the Python terminal)
+*   **Interactive Python**: Search for `Jupyter Interactive Window` → Enable (When pressing shift + enter, send selection to Jupyter interactive window as opposed to the Python terminal) [Jupyter Interactive Window > Text Editor: Execute Selection]
 *   **Root**: Regarding changing the root folder for Jupyter notebooks, you can modify your settings in VS Code by including the JSON snippet below: